-They had re-recorded the backing track on the previous day, and now turned their attention to overdubs.
-The first task of the day, however, was to create a reduction mix, placing the various instruments onto the same track of the four-track tape.
+The band had re-recorded the rhythm track on the previous day, and now turned their attention to overdubs.
+The first task of the day, however, was to create a reduction mix, placing the various percussion instruments from 8 December onto the same track of the four-track tape.

 The reduction mix was labelled take 25.
-Onto track two of the tape Paul McCartney then recorded a lead guitar part, and two Mellotron tape sounds were added towards the end of the song.
-These sounds were the 'swinging flutes' and 'piano riff' pieces that came with the instrument.
+Onto track two of the tape Paul McCartney recorded a lead guitar part, George Harrison added a svarmandal, an Indian zither instrument, and two Mellotron parts were added – played by John Lennon and George Martin – using the 'swinging flutes' and, towards the end of the song, 'piano riff' settings.

-The song was then left until 15 December 1966, when more overdubs and mixes were created.
-The delay between sessions allowed George Martin to prepare the trumpet and cello score.
+Strawberry Fields Forever was then left until 15 December 1966, when more overdubs and mixes were created.
+The delay between sessions allowed George Martin to prepare the trumpet and cello scores.

 Also on this day...